 Web Site Designer

-From 2010 until 2014 I took on the role of producer of the By Faith Not By Sight radio program that airs on WGSN 90.7 FM every Sunday evening.
-This work involves writing a portion of the script, announcing, cutting and splicing sound files, and mixing background tracks behind vocals.
+From 2010 until 2014 I took on the role of producer of the By Faith Not By Sight radio program that aired on WGSN 90.7 FM every Sunday evening.
+This work involved writing a portion of the script, announcing, cutting and splicing sound files, and mixing background tracks behind vocals.
 I use a Yeti studio microphone and Wavepad software.
-The resulting files can be saved as CD quality files for on-air use and reduced to 96 mbps mp3 files for qood quality on-line listening without the need for buffering on most broadband connections.
-To check out some of my work go to By Faith Not By Sight Radio.
+The resulting files were saved as CD quality files for on-air use and reduced to 96 mbps mp3 files for qood quality on-line listening without the need for buffering on most broadband connections.

 The following articles have been published and are available on-line.
 We mention them here to help our readers find them and for SEO purposes (but you didn’t hear us say that).
 Many more were published in print magazines, but are not available on-line and because of copyrights we may not post reprints or scanned copies.
 If you are considering hiring me as a writer and wonder if I’ve written much that has actually been published, scan through the list below: I think you will find ample evidence.